abercher/Multi-label_classification_cross_validated/README.md

 This repo presents several approaches tested in order to perform Multi-Label classification on a data set made of Cross-Validated (branch of Stack-Overflow devoted to Machine Learning and Statistics topics) posts.
 The goal is to predict the tags added by the creators of the website.
+I did it in 2020.
 I used only the content of the posts and not the titles.
 The data set was found on Kaggle at this address:

 https://www.kaggle.com/stackoverflow/statsquestions